jcslassi/heritrix-hdfs-writer/README.txt

 COMPILING THE SOURCE
 ====================

-Run the following commands:

-tar xzvf heritrix-hadoop-dfs-writer-processor-2.0.1.tar.gz
-cd heritrix-hadoop-dfs-writer-processor-2.0.1
-ant jar

-The jar file will end up in the build/ subdirectory.
-To see the new HDFS writer processor in eclipse, you need to add the heritrix-hadoop-dfs-writer-processor-2.0.1.jar in the 'Java build path -> Libraries' panel.
+1.)
+Fork the git repo
+2.)
+Clone the git repo to your local machine
+3.) run "ant jar" from the project root

 RUNNING AN EXAMPLE MAP-REDUCE PROGRAM
 =====================================

-The binary and source distributions come with an example map-reduce program called org.archive.crawler.examples.mapred.CoutCharsets that produces counts for all of the unique character encodings (charsets) encountered in your crawled documents.
-The source code for this example can be found in the file src/java/org/archive/crawler/examples/mapred/CountCharsets.java in the source distribution.
+The binary and source distributions come with an example map-reduce program called com.example.mapred.CountCharsets that produces counts for all of the unique character encodings (charsets) encountered in your crawled documents.
+The source code for this example can be found in the file src/java/com/example/mapred/CountCharsets.java in the source distribution.

 To run this example program, do the following.

-1. Copy the heritrix-hadoop-dfs-writer-processor-2.0.1.jar file into the lib/ directory of your hadoop-0.12.2 installation.
+1. Copy the heritrix-hadoop-dfs-writer-processor-*.jar file into the lib/ directory of your hadoop installation.
 (NOTE: You should push this jar file into the lib directory of all participating Hadoop nodes)
-2. cd into the hadoop-0.12.2 directory
+2. cd into the hadoop directory
 3. Invoke the map-reduce jobs with a line like the following:

-$ ./bin/hadoop org.archive.crawler.examples.mapred.CountCharsets /output \
+$ ./bin/hadoop org.archive.crawler.examples.mapred.CountCharsets \
-      /heritrix/crawls/no-extract-5-20070130081658484
+      /heritrix/crawls/no-extract-5-20070130081658484 /output

-(Be sure to change the final agument in the above line to your Heritrix output directory)
+(Be sure to change the second argument in the above line to your Heritrix output directory)

 This should generate a file in HDFS called /output/part-00000 that contains a